4d/docs/website/translated_docs/pt/API/dataclassClass.md

 #### Description

-The `.newSelection( )` function <!-- REF #dataclassClass.newSelection().Summary -->creates a new, blank, non-shareable entity selection, related to the dataclass, in memory<!-- END REF -->.
+The `.newSelection( )` function <!-- REF #DataClassClass.newSelection().Summary -->creates a new, blank, non-shareable entity selection, related to the dataclass, in memory<!-- END REF -->.

 > For information on non-shareable entity selections, please refer to [this section](ORDA/entities.md#shareable-or-non-shareable-entity-selections).

 If you want to create an ordered entity selection, pass the `dk keep ordered` selector in the *keepOrder* parameter.
 By default if you omit this parameter, or if you pass the `dk non ordered` selector, the method creates an unordered entity selection.
 Unordered entity selections are faster but you cannot rely on entity positions.
 For more information, please see [Ordered vs Unordered entity selections](ORDA/dsMapping.md#ordered-or-unordered-entity-selection).

 When created, the entity selection does not contain any entities (`mySelection.length` returns 0).
-This method lets you build entity selections gradually by making subsequent calls to the [`add()`](entitySelectionClass.md#add) function.
+This method lets you build entity selections gradually by making subsequent calls to the [`add()`](EntitySelectionClass.md#add) function.

 #### Example